Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Simulations

+To verify the effectiveness of the proposed methods in different bus systems, the results from IEEE 6-,14-, 39- bus systems are presented for fast dynamic parameters.
+The dynamic attack parameters are considered as $K^L_{4,1} = 6.8$, $K^L_{5,1} = 11.3$ and $K^L_{19,33} = 18$, for IEEE 6-,14-, 39- bus systems, respectively.
+The numerical results, which presents the $\eta_1$ and $\eta_2$ values, are shown in Table \ref{tbl:Accuracy_all_case}.
+The findings confirm the effectiveness of the SR method against other benchmarks in all cases.
+As shown in Table \ref{tbl:Accuracy_all_case}, the $\eta_1$ and $\eta_2$ values for SR method are in range $(0.028$ - $0.060)$ and $(0.011$ - $0.038)$, respectively, while larger error values are observed for other benchmark algorithms.}

-\subsubsection{Multi-point Attacks}
+\subsection{Multi-point Attacks}

-We also consider simulations with multi-point attacks.
-We only present the results for the system with fast dynamics, since the PINN algorithm has poor performance for the system with slow dynamics.
-The attack parameters in this case are given by $K^L_{15,33} = 4, K^L_{19,33} = 14, K^L_{20,33} = 4.$ Once again, the parameters are chosen to represent a system that is stable without attacks, but unstable due to the LAAs.
+{We also consider simulations with multi-point attacks (multiple victim buses).
+We only present results for the case of fast dynamics (due to the difficulties in training the other algorithms for slow-oscillatory dynamics, as mentioned in Section~5.2).} The attack parameters in this case are given by $K^L_{15,33} = 4, K^L_{19,33} = 14, K^L_{20,33} = 4.$ Once again, the parameters are chosen to represent a system that is stable without attacks, but unstable due to the LAAs.
 The accuracy results for the different attack parameters are plotted in Fig.~\ref{fig:Acc_MLAA} considering an observation time widow of $T = 16$ seconds.
-We observe that both the algorithms produce reliable estimates within the considered observation time window.
-Although not shown here, we also observed that the SR algorithm remains effective with multi-point attacks for the system with slow dynamics as well.
+We observe that both SR and PINN algorithms produce reliable estimates within the considered observation time window.